 Identifying Arts and Crafts Made by Alaska Natives

 Watch for qualifiers like "ancestry," "descent," and "heritage."
-When used in connection with "Indian," "Alaska Native," or the name of a particular Indian tribe, these words may mean the craftsperson is neither an enrolled member of an Indian tribe nor a non-member artist certified by a tribe.
+When used in connection with "Indian," "Alaska Native," or the name of a particular Indian Tribe, these words may mean the craftsperson is neither an enrolled member of an Indian Tribe nor a non-member artisan certified by a Tribe.

 Alaska Native arts and crafts are sold online and in person through tourist stores, gift shops, art galleries, museums, and cultural centers.
-Here are some ways to shop wisely:
+Here are some ways to shop carefully:

-• Pay by credit card, whenever possible.
+- Pay by credit card, whenever possible.
 When you do, you’ll have more protection if something goes wrong or there’s a dispute about the authenticity of your purchase.
-If you can’t work it out with the seller, the law lets you dispute the charges, under some circumstances, and withhold payment while the dispute is investigated.
+If there’s a problem you can’t work out with the seller, you have the right to withhold payment of that amount of your credit card balance while you dispute the charge and wait for the results of an investigation.

 It can be hard to tell arts and crafts produced by Alaska Natives from items that are imitations.
-Price, traditional materials, and appearance provide important clues.
+Price, traditional materials, and appearance offer important clues.

-• Appearance — If buying in person, physically examine a piece before purchasing it.
+- Appearance.
+If you’re buying something in person, physically examine a piece before you buy.
 Some items that appear to be soapstone carvings may actually be made of resin.
 Real stone is cool to the touch, while plastic is warm.
 Stone also tends to be heavier than plastic.
 A figure that is presented as hand-carved probably isn't if you see or can order 10 more like it that are perfectly uniform or lack surface variations.

 Alaska Native Carvings

 Sculptures and carvings by Alaska Natives vary in size, and often portray animals or people.
-Before you buy a carving, learn about mediums artists commonly use.
+Before you buy a carving, learn about materials Alaska Native artists commonly use.
 That knowledge can help you authenticate a work.

-Ivory from Alaska is a popular and expensive medium used by Alaska Native carvers.
-Walrus ivory can have “breathing cracks” or thin black lines that occur naturally, and may darken with age.
-Mammoth or mastodon ivory, which is rare and more expensive, may be used by Alaska Natives and non-Alaska Natives alike.
+Ivory from Alaska is a popular and expensive material used by Alaska Native carvers.
+Walrus ivory is normally white, but may darken with age, and it can have “breathing cracks” or thin black lines that occur naturally.
+Mammoth or mastodon ivory, which is rare and more expensive, may range from creamy white to mottled dark brown.
 Due to natural variations in walrus, mammoth, and mastodon ivory, no two carvings have the same pattern of color.
-Ivory may also be etched or engraved with pictorial scenes to portray stories from the artist’s unique culture, used in jewelry, and incorporated into other Alaska Native artwork.
+Ivory may also be etched or engraved with pictorial scenes to portray stories from the artist’s unique culture, be used in jewelry, and incorporated into other Alaska Native artwork.

 Beyond Carvings

-Alaska Native artists also produce baskets, dolls, and prints from a range of material.
+Alaska Native artists also produce baskets, dolls, and prints from a range of materials.

 Baleen, a flexible material from the jaw of baleen whales, is used to weave baskets.
 Baleen baskets feature an ivory starter piece on the basket base and a carved ivory finial on the top of the basket lid.
 Baleen can also be decorated with etching, incorporated as a decorative motif in ivory carvings and jewelry, and used to make miniature ships and dioramas.